 Often, dog bite cases involve neighbors and sometimes even friends and family.
 Hiring an experienced personal injury attorney not only helps ensure the maximum fair settlement, but it can create some degree of separation between the victim and the dog owner, who might be someone the victim knows well.

 You should not have to worry about filing a claim against the dog owner because many homeowners' and rental insurance policies can cover dog bites.
-A Milwaukee dog bite attorney can discuss your options for compensation and what you may be entitled to recover.
+A dog bite attorney can discuss your options for compensation and what you may be entitled to recover.

-Contact (414) 272-3776 to schedule your free consultation.
+Contact (414) 272-5564 to schedule your free consultation.